Teaching Letters & Sounds: 6 Ways to Use an Alphabet Arc

 🌈 Beginning Sound Practice

-Say a sound aloud and ask students to find the letter that makes that sound on the arc.
-For example, if you say /m/, students will locate and touch the letter M.
+Say a sound aloud and ask children to find the letter that makes that sound on the arc.
+For example, if you say /m/, they will locate and touch the letter M.

 🌈 Vowel and Consonant Identification

-Use color coding to help students recognize vowels and consonants.
-Ask students to highlight, circle, or place counters on the vowels in the arc.
+Use color coding to help children recognize vowels and consonants.
+Ask them to highlight, circle, or place counters on the vowels in the arc.
+Then, do the same with consonants!

 🌈 Building CVC Words

-When students are ready, you can have them begin to build words with alphabet arcs.
-Start by saying a VC or CVC word, and then have students repeat it.
+When children are ready, you can have them begin to build words with alphabet arcs.
+Start by saying a VC (vowel-consonant) or CVC (consonant-vowel-consonant) word, and then have them repeat it.
 Ask them to count how many sounds they hear so they know how many letters they’ll need.
-Then, have students build the word, saying each sound as they grab a letter from the arc and pull it down into the pots at the bottom.
-Then, they can touch the dots underneath each letter, say the sounds, and blend them together to read the word.
+Then, have the kids build the word, saying each sound as they grab a letter from the arc and pull it down into the pots at the bottom.
+Last, they can touch the dots underneath each letter, say the sounds, and blend them together to read the word.

 🌈 Speed Challenges